-ArcGIS Pro provides numerous options for sharing your work with others.
+ArcGIS Pro provides numerous options for sharing your work.

 Share web layers

 You can share your maps or selected layers in a map as web layers.
-They are designed for map visualization, editing, and query.
+Web layers are designed for map visualization, editing, and query.
 You can also share stand-alone tables for viewing and editing on the web.

 Share web maps